 The volcanic explosion sent thick brownish ash approximately 6,500 feet into the air, with volcanic material reaching up to 3.7 miles from the crater.
 The eruption triggered power outages and was accompanied by heavy rain and lightning, causing panic among residents in the affected areas.

 Among the victims was Sister Nikolin Padjo, a Catholic nun serving in Hokeng village.
-Another nun remains missing, according to Agusta Palma, head of Saint Gabriel Foundation, which oversees convents on the island.
+Another nun remains missing, according to Agusta Palma, head of the Saint Gabriel Foundation, which oversees convents on the island.
 The eruption damaged the San Dominggo Hokeng Middle Seminary and injured several seminarians.

 As of Tuesday morning, authorities had evacuated approximately 2,472 of the 16,086 residents from eight villages, with efforts hampered by thick volcanic ash covering roads.
 The disaster damaged about 2,384 houses and at least 25 schools in the region.